jis478/Tensorflow/TF2.0/Cutmix/readme.md

 This code has followed the official tensorflow 2.0 coding guideline (https://www.tensorflow.org/alpha/guide/effective_tf2) and basic & advanced tutorials.
 Requirements: Tensorflow >= 2.0 , Python >= 3.6.0

-Currently, only ResNet-50 is supported for CIFAR-10 and CIFAR-100 datasets.
+- Currently, only ResNet-50 is supported for CIFAR-10 and CIFAR-100 datasets.
 PyramidNet and ImageNet will be supported soon.
+- Tensorflow 2.x doesn't support slicing so instead masking has been used.
+Please correct me know if slicing (assignment) functionality exists in Tensorflow.)

 ## Training
 python train.py \